-The results in the table below were obtained starting with an unsharpened image, applying various combinations of sharpening (USM with Radius R, Amount A) and lowpass filtering (blurring) to $w \times 4w$ rectangles (w in pixels). $N{uniform-sh}$ was used for the sharpened images.
+The results in the table below were obtained starting with an unsharpened image, applying various combinations of sharpening (USM with Radius R, Amount A) and lowpass filtering (blurring) to $w \times 4w$ rectangles (w in pixels). $N{uniform}$ was used for these images, which had no noise peak.
+(A peak was only present in the JPEG, which was not analyzed.)